Alaa Abd El-Fattah: November 2013 arrest

 In November 2013, Abd El-Fattah was arrested again for allegedly encouraging a demonstration against the new constitution outside the Egyptian Parliament.
-20 policemen raided Abd El-Fattah's home, broke the door down, and proceeded to confiscate the family's computers and mobile phones.
+Around 20 policemen raided Abd El-Fattah's home, broke the door down, and proceeded to confiscate the family's computers and mobile phones.
 When Abd El-Fattah asked to see the arrest warrant, the police physically assaulted him and his wife.